C-out-in-S/COP3060Project1/README.md

 * Login
 * Register - User signs up or logs into their account
    * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to select their interest areas and view their post feed.
-* Messaging Screen - Chat for users to communicate (direct 1-on-1)
-   * After creating account, user is able to select profiles to communicate with through their feed or search.
 * Profile Screen
    * Allows user to upload a photo and fill in information that is interesting to them and others.
    * Also shows the users selected interest areas and video games.